rgbkrk/Snippets/README.md

 There is a basic react app and GraphQL server with the base functionality implemented.
 If you're new to GraphQL, read up on [mutations](https://www.apollographql.com/docs/react/data/mutations/) and look at what's already put in place for you with the current `useMutation` call.

+**Please read the entire README from start to finish, especially the hints.**

 ## Summary

 ### Goal